 Here’s a blog post from another brain tumor champ.
 Check it out!
 I second everything she writes.
 Really.

-What if I just had a ?
+What if I just had a brain tumor?
 And not a genetic cancer syndrome

 At night these thoughts enter my mind quite obtrusively.

 I wonder – would I act different?
 Feel different?
 What would my life be like?
 Would the brain tumor be the only thing I thought about?
 Compared to worrying about my spleen, kidneys, liver, ovaries & uterus (until 12/11), my Dairy Queens, etc.?

 Of course I’ll never know.
 I will never know my life without either of these.
 I struggle to remember my life before them, too.